A Powder Room with a Seaside Vibe

 Create a Coastal-Inspired Bathroom

 “This powder bath was inspired by the beautiful Gulf Coast of Mexico,” says its designer, Cheryl Kees Clendenon, owner of In Detail Interiors in Pensacola, Florida.
-The space has also inspired a wellspring of internet love: Featuring the hand-hammered Maestro Sonata sink, this powder room has become the most-visited photo in our Design Gallery.
+The space has also inspired a wellspring of internet love: Featuring the hand-hammered Maestro Sonata sink, this powder room has become one of the most-visited photos in our Inspiration Gallery.
 From the prestigious Maestro Collection, this copper vessel sink was hammered many thousands of times by our artisans before being plated in nickel and brushed by hand.